TalaoDAO/talao-documentation/docs/light_trusted_list_mechanism.md

 ## Use Cases for the Trusted List

-Trusted list defined in this specification supports a range of identity-related use cases across relying parties (issuers), verifiers, and wallet providers:
+The trusted list defined in this specification supports a range of **identity-related use cases** across relying parties (issuers), verifiers, and wallet providers.
+It acts as the **root of trust** for validating certificates, signatures, and metadata used in OIDC4VP, SD-JWT, and related protocols.

-### 1. Relying Parties Verify Attestations Issuers Identities and Capablities
+### 1. Relying Parties Verify Attestation Issuers’ Identities and Capabilities

-Trusted X.509 root certificates in the list are used to validate issuers that embed their signing  certificate chains (e.g., x5c) in formats such as SD-JWT or thought DIDs in other JWT/LD-based credentials.
+Trusted **X.509 root certificates** in the list are used to validate issuers that embed their signing certificate chains (e.g., `x5c` headers) in credential formats such as **SD-JWT** or through **DIDs** in JWT/LD-based credentials.
+This ensures that any issued Verifiable Credential (VC) or SD-JWT can be traced back to a recognized and trusted issuer.

-### 2. Wallets Verify Relying Parties Identities and Capabilities
+### 2. Wallets Verify Relying Parties’ Identities and Capabilities

-During an OIDC4VP flow, wallets use the list to verify the trustworthiness of verifier signed JWT authorization requests, using the public roots in the trusted list.
+During an **OIDC4VP flow**, wallets use the trusted list to validate the **authenticity of verifier-signed authorization requests (JWTs)**.
+The verifier’s signing key (e.g., specified in `client_id=x509_san_dns:<domain>`) must chain back to one of the **trusted root certificates** in the list, ensuring the verifier is a legitimate and authorized relying party.

-### 3. Wallets Verify Issuers Identities and Capabilities
+### 3. Wallets Verify Issuers’ Identities and Capabilities

-Issuer metadata may be signed as a jwt by issuers.
-Wallets as consumers of such metadata can verify Issuers identities through these signatures using the trusted list.
+Issuer metadata (e.g., issuer configuration endpoints or credential schemas) may be **signed as JWTs** by issuers.
+Wallets, as consumers of such metadata, can verify the **issuer’s identity and integrity of metadata** using the **trusted list of X.509 roots**.

-### 4. Issuers or Relying Parties Verify Wallets Instance Attestations
+### 4. Issuers or Relying Parties Verify Wallet Instance Attestations

-Wallet providers can issue wallet instance attestations (e.g., capabilities, compliance status) that other parties can validate against the trusted list entries.
+Wallet providers may issue **wallet instance attestations** (e.g., supported features, compliance level, security certifications).
+Issuers and relying parties can validate these attestations against entries in the **trusted list**, ensuring that only **compliant and certified wallets** can participate in sensitive operations like credential issuance or stablecoin transactions.

 ## Ecosystem Roles and Responsibilities